 In all of my work I question how individuals and groups define themselves and relate to each other.
 I focus on particular societal structures such as sports teams, game fields and performance spaces.
 I am always interested in ranges of gender expression.
 How do viewers’ subjective positions affect what they see?

-Painted in Flashe and acrylic, and drawn into with pastels and crayons, my ‘dance series’ works on paper sit between painting and drawing.
-The figurative compositions are tense within their borders, yet allow for moments of slippage and release, mirroring my feelings about their subject—the traditional gender roles of ballroom dance.
-When I stumbled into taking ballroom dance lessons, I noticed immediately the rigidity of the roles.
-Divided into male leaders and female followers, the performance of binary gender is embedded in the gestures, reinforced by the costumes.
-In response to this division, I recreate ballroom positions with more fluid and open roles.
-I explore the contradiction between the feeling of a dance inside my body and the way that markers of gender identity are perceived from the outside.
+My ‘dance series’ works on paper complicate ballroom dance positions with more fluid and open roles.
+Traditional ballroom dance is divided into male leaders and female followers.
+The performance of binary gender is embedded in the gestures, reinforced by the costumes.
+In response to this division, I explore the contradiction between the feeling of a dance inside my body and the way that markers of gender identity are perceived from the outside.
 Sometimes these reimagined roles become unnamable, and the painting ceases to become a representation of ballroom, becoming instead a vision of ways of being in the world as people between genders.
+Painted in Flashe and acrylic, and drawn into with pastels and crayons, my works on paper sit between painting and drawing.
+The figurative compositions are tense within their borders, yet allow for moments of slippage and release, mirroring my feelings about their subject.

 The larger ‘dance series’ paintings use a border-and-center motif to challenge a static understanding of place.
 I push the narratives to the margins of the paintings.
 The large abstract centers serve as spaces for contemplation; they are mirrors, portals, and walls.
 Around the edges of the paintings, dancers alternate with glimpses of performance spaces in various levels of abstraction— a floor, a light show, a fog machine.
 The scale of the paintings encourages viewers to consider the spaces they occupy and the ways in which the structures we inhabit affect our behavior.